Andouille Seasoning Guide: Expert Tips for Smoky Cajun Flavor in Meat, Soup & Veggies

 Here are some practical tips to make the most of your andouille seasoning:

-• Use Fresh Ingredients: Pair it with fresh herbs, citrus, or dairy to balance the heat.
+• Use Fresh Ingredients: Pair with fresh herbs like parsley or cilantro, citrus like lemon or lime, or dairy like sour cream to balance the heat.

-• Store Properly: Keep it in an airtight container away from light and moisture to preserve its potency.
+• Store Properly: Keep in an airtight container away from light and moisture.
+For maximum freshness, store in the refrigerator for up to 6 months.

 Cooking Tips